platformio/platformio-docs/core/userguide/pkg/cmd_publish.rst

 If no arguments are supplied, then PlatformIO packs the current package folder.

-To list published packages, please use :ref:`cmd_access_list` command.
+To list published packages, please use the :ref:`cmd_access_list` command.

 Options
 -------